cksystemsteaching/selfie/manuscript/architecture.md

 ![Von Neumann Architecture](images/von-neumann-architecture.jpg "Von Neumann Architecture")

 Most computers including smart phones and tablets are at their core based on a computer architecture that has not changed in a long time.
-It is known as the *von Neumann Architecture*.
+It is known as the *von Neumann architecture*.

 [Von Neumann Architecture][]
 : A computer architecture introduced in 1945 by the mathematician and physicist John von Neumann and others.

 The idea is very simple.
-There is a *central processing unit* called a CPU that executes instructions of a computer program stored as machine code in so-called *main memory* or *memory* for short.
+There is a *central processing unit* (CPU), also called a *processor*, that executes instructions of a computer program stored as machine code in so-called *main memory* or *memory* for short.
 The purpose of the program is to direct the CPU to compute something and use main memory not occupied by code for storing data.
 In particular, the CPU fetches instructions from memory and executes them.
 During code execution the CPU is directed by the instructions to read data from memory, compute something, write data to memory, and even communicate with the outside world.

 [Central Processing Unit (CPU)][]
 : A digital electronic circuit within a computer that carries out the instructions of a computer program by performing the basic arithmetic, logical, control and input/output (I/O) operations specified by the instructions.

-The key innovation of the von Neumann Architecture is that code and data are both stored in main memory.
+The key innovation of the von Neumann architecture is that code and data are both stored in main memory.
 In fact, since code and data are just bits there is no difference in representation either.

 [Memory][]
 : Hardware device that stores information for immediate use in a computer; it is synonymous with the term "primary storage".

 Since code can be seen as data and vice versa, code is really just pure information known as *software* clearly distinct from physical hardware.
-The von Neumann Architecture is thus a machine model for executing software.
+The von Neumann architecture is thus a machine model for executing software.

 [Software][]
 : That part of a computer system that consists of encoded information or computer instructions, in contrast to the physical hardware from which the system is built.

 Now, how does code and data get into a computer, and out?
 This is done through so-called *input/output* (I/O) devices such as keyboards and screens but also network and storage adapters, for example.
 Storage adapters are usually connected to "secondary storage" which is non-volatile storage containing code and data.
 In contrast, main memory is typically volatile meaning it loses its content when power is cut.
-However, volatility of memory is a property not relevant in the von Neumann Architecture.
+However, volatility of memory is a property not relevant in the von Neumann architecture.
+We can thus ignore it.

 [Input/Output (I/O)][]
 : The communication between an information processing system, such as a computer, and the outside world, possibly a human or another information processing system.